 1. Which legal factors are your opportunity and, which of them are threats to your business?

-2. Which environmental factors are your opportunity and, which of them are threats?
+2. Which environmental factors are your opportunity, and which of them are threats?

 3. Which political factors are your opportunity and, which of them are your threats?